luised94/lab_utils/STICKY_NOTES.md

 Wget triggers robots.txt.
 Need to rework the indexing and the alignments but approach should be more robust.
 See threads for potential solutions: 20240916_Task_Work_Bash_TBD: Update reference genome downloading using datasets cli.
 Revisit

+## 2024-09-27
+Have to update the generation of bigwig files to be only for S288C genome.
+Need to see the plots for the generated bigwig files.